naeem4265/api-server/READme.md

 ## Conclusion

 This API server provides a foundation for building a book management system.
-Developers can extend and customize it to suit their specific requirements for book-related applications.
+Developers can extend and customize it to suit their specific requirements for book/product-related applications.